tact-lang/pitaya/docs/SPECIFICATION.md

   --memory="4g" \
   --label "orchestrator=true" \
   --label "run_id=${run_id}" \
+  --label "strategy_execution_id=${strategy_execution_id}" \
+  --label "strategy_index=${sidx}" \
+  --label "task_key=${TASK_KEY}" \
+  --label "session_group_key=${SESSION_GROUP_KEY:-$TASK_KEY}" \
-  --label "strategy_exec=${sidx}" \
+  --label "orchestrator.last_active_ts=$(date -u +%Y-%m-%dT%H:%M:%S.%3NZ)" \
-  --label "instance_index=${iidx}" \
+  --label "instance_id=${instance_id}" \
-  claude-code:latest \
+  claude-code \
   sleep infinity                    # Keep container running for exec
 ```

 The `--read-only` flag locks down the entire container filesystem except for explicitly mounted volumes.
-Containers have access to exactly three locations: `/workspace` (isolated git clone), `/home/claude` (session state), and `/tmp` (temporary files).
+Containers have access to exactly three locations: `/workspace` (isolated git clone), `/home/node` (session state), and `/tmp` (temporary files).
 The `sleep infinity` command keeps the container running, allowing subsequent `docker exec` commands to run Claude Code.
+Mount flags include `:z` on SELinux systems and `:ro` when `import_policy="never"`.

+When a task declares `import_policy="never"`, the runner SHOULD mount the `/workspace` path as read-only when `runner.review_workspace_mode=ro`.
+Default is `runner.review_workspace_mode=ro`.
+If `reuse_container=True` would prevent a read-only remount, the runner MUST start a fresh container (ignoring `reuse_container`) to honor read-only when `review_workspace_mode=ro`.
+Review/scoring tasks MAY always write to `/tmp` and `/home/node`.
+When `review_workspace_mode=ro`, attempted writes to `/workspace` MUST error fast with a clear message.
+Plugins MAY override scratch locations to `/tmp` to enable strict RO mode.

 **Container Reuse**: When `reuse_container=True`:

 - If container exists and is running: Execute Claude Code in existing container
 - If container exists but stopped: Start container, then execute
 - If container doesn't exist: Create new container as above

+**Runner Decision Tree (Normative)**:

+1. If `import_policy="never"` and `review_workspace_mode="ro"`, **force** RO `/workspace`.
+2. If a container exists but can't be remounted RO, **replace** it (same name, same session volume) and log `runner.container.replaced`.

+Priority order when constraints conflict:

+1. Safety — enforce read-only `/workspace` for `import_policy="never"`
+2. Session continuity — reuse the same session volume via `session_group_key`
+3. Container reuse — reuse an existing container if it does not violate (1)

+If (1) and (3) conflict, the runner MUST start a fresh container attached to the same session volume to satisfy read-only.

+Container replacement protocol: To honor mount mode changes (e.g., switching to read‑only), the runner MAY stop and remove the existing container and re-create a new one with the same deterministic `container_name`, attached to the same session volume.
+This replacement MUST be recorded via a runner-internal event (e.g., `runner.container.replaced`) and does not alter public events.
+Retention timers apply to the latest active container; replaced containers are not retained.

 **Container Persistence**: Containers are kept after execution to enable Claude Code session resume:

 - Failed/timeout instances: Retained for 24 hours (configurable)
-- Successful instances: Retained for 2 hours (configurable)
-- When `finalize=True`: Container is stopped (not removed) after successful completion
+- Successful instances with `finalize=True`: Container is stopped (not removed) after successful completion and retained for 2 hours (configurable)
-- When `finalize=False`: Container continues running
+- Successful instances with `finalize=False`: Container continues running until explicitly stopped by the operator or via an orchestration cleanup command; there is no implicit auto‑stop

 This persistence is crucial because Claude Code maintains session state inside the container.
 If an instance times out after partial work, the session can be resumed by using the same container with the preserved session.
+Operators can stop non‑finalized containers using explicit cleanup commands (e.g., `orchestrator --stop-nonfinalized` or similar tooling); the orchestrator does not auto‑stop them by default.

+**Session Groups**: To maintain session continuity across multiple tasks (e.g., plan → implement → refine), strategies may supply a `session_group_key` in `ctx.run`.
+Containers and the `/home/node` named volume are keyed by this group (default = the task key).
+Passing the same `session_group_key` for related tasks ensures they share the same session volume; passing a different key isolates sessions.
+Volume scope is configurable via `runner.session_volume_scope = "run" | "global"` (default: `"run"`).
+In `"global"` scope, the volume name omits the `run_id` so sessions can be reused across runs, but this requires explicit `--allow-global-session-volume` to prevent cross-contamination between different model/tool configs; in `"run"` scope, volumes are run‑scoped.

 **Resource Limits**: Each container gets configurable CPU/memory limits with sensible defaults: